There is a difference between worry and concern. A worried person sees a problem, a concerned person solves a problem.

 Also, consider the environment that your client is working with.
 Take this environment and dramatically change it in creative and unexpected ways.
 For instance, this problematic environment can be transferred underwater, or onto an alien planet, or into a petri dish, into a laboratory, into an ant hole, into your hair, or inside a television set, etc. The crazier and more unusual the environment the better this metaphor will potentially work.

 Step 3: Identify Crucial Relationships and Circumstantial Patterns

 It’s important now to identify crucial relationships and circumstantial patterns that you picked up while obtaining your client’s story.
-There might for instance be some unique social relationships that you client has with other people.
+There might, for instance, be some unique social relationships that your client has with other people.
 It’s now time to explore these relationships in a little detail and place them into your metaphorical world.
 For instance, maybe the relationship your client has with another person is akin to the relationship between Romeo and Juliet, or between two pigs, or between Bugs Bunny and Daffy Duck, or between an apple and an orange.
 Again, the more unusual the relationship the better the metaphor will potentially work.

 Along the same lines, it’s important to explore patterns you’ve picked up while obtaining your client’s story.
 These patterns can come in many forms.
-For instance a pattern you’ve picked up might have something to do with an addiction that your client constantly indulges in.
+For instance, a pattern you’ve picked up might have something to do with an addiction that your client constantly indulges in.
 Or a pattern might come in the form of certain events occurring one after the other consistently over time.
 It’s up to you and your client to work with these patterns and to place them within your metaphorical world in some way.

 Step 4: Create a Comical and Outrageous Metaphor